obafemitayor/user-snack/README.md

 - Backend: FastAPI + MongoDB with JWT auth middleware, robust validation, and test coverage.
 - Frontend: React (TypeScript) + Chakra UI + React-Intl with strong type safety and tests.

+You can view the app by visting https://user-snack.vercel.app/.
+To view all orders visit https://user-snack.vercel.app/admin/orders

 ## What I Implemented

 - Users API: endpoints to create, update, and delete users.